InnovativeInventor/InnovativeInventor/README.md

 - **[Secure Secret Santa](https://github.com/InnovativeInventor/SSS):** Secure Secret Santa (flavored with a medley cryptographic security proofs and anonymity-preserving properties)

 - **[Trustless Random Beacon](https://github.com/InnovativeInventor/random-tournament-beacon):** A secure randomness beacon using the Bitcoin blockchain, repeatedly applied hashes, and opentimestamps.
-> This was used to generate demonstrably random pairings of a chess tournament.
+> This was used to generate demonstrably random pairings of a chess tournament to great success!

 - **[monobox](https://github.com/InnovativeInventor/monobox):** A flexible, simple, (and secure) tool for rapidly coding, testing, and deploying applications using Docker